$48.99 at Amazon

 We wouldn't want to cut log after log with this camping axe; it's just too short to be efficient for jobs that call for more power.
 The nylon webbing sling on the sheath can be annoying if you don't need it, but it's easy enough to remove.
 This axe does the best job of balancing weight and power and is our favorite choice to toss in a backpack to keep trails clear or fire roaring.

 Why You Should Trust Us

 Clark Tate, our lead tester, grew up in a house heated by wood.
-That meant spending weekends watching trees fall, splitting rounds, and stacking wood.
+That meant spending weekends watching trees fall to the sound of a chainsaw, splitting rounds, and stacking wood.
 After grad school, she turned cutting trees down into a living, controlling invasive tamarisk and Russian olive trees on western rivers.
 And when you're running rivers, you're building fires.
-Clark's spent years turning wood into kindling.
-In a two-generational effort, she also ran these axes Glen Tate, the one in charge of cutting all those trees down.
+Clark's no stranger to turning wood into kindling.
+In a two-generational effort, she also ran these axes by her Dad, Glen Tate, the one in charge of cutting all those trees down.
 He grew up cutting, bucking, and milling trees to build fences and barns on the family dairy farm.

 Our two lead testers split rounds, chopped up logs, and went on an invasive autumn olive tree-chopping rampage (because old habits die hard).
 Switching back forth between the axes and comparing notes made it clear which are well-balanced, which are built to split, which are sharp, and which are tiring.